Indian Lake Islands

 Amenities: 55 campsites, picnic areas with tables and fireplaces, pit toilets, boat access only, boat launches on Lewey and Indian Lakes, pay telephone, hiking trails.

-Boating: Power boats, rowboats, and canoes allowed.
+Boating: Power boats, rowboats, kayaks and canoes allowed.
 Canoe rentals available at Indian Lake Campground as well as at adjacent Lewey Lake Campground.

 Fishing: Fish present in the lake include: lake trout, rock bass, rainbow trout, smelt, brown bullheads, smallmouth bass, brown trout, yellow perch, common sunfish, white sucker, lake whitefish, northern pike, and landlocked salmon.